 The entire pre-EMI interest amount (the interest paid during the construction period ) is allowed as a deduction under Section 24 of the Income Tax Act equally over five years (20 percent of total interest paid per annum), starting from the year in which the construction is completed.

 However, if one avails a loan only for a land purchase, he is not eligible for any tax benefits.
-In the case of a composite loan (for land and construction ) and the house construction is completed within three years, only after completion of the construction will one be eligible for the tax benefits.
+In the case of a composite loan (for land and construction ) and the house construction is completed within five years, only after completion of the construction will one be eligible for the tax benefits.

 Image courtesy of Stuart Miles at FreeDigitalPhotos.net